-Hostinger’s performance in this area is clearly evident from our testing.
+Hostinger’s performance in this area is evident from our testing.

 Speed: 3/5 – A slow website can lead to poor user experience, and even discourage visitors from visiting your site.

-There are many hosting companies that claim to be fast.
-How can you tell if they actually deliver what they say?
+Many hosting companies claim to be fast.
+How can you tell if they deliver what they say?